Dual Clutch Transmission

 Preston For Life

-Unlike an automatic transmission, the DCT clutches operate automatically.
-A Hyundai dual-clutch transmission is essentially two gearboxes controlled by a sophisticated network of computers, electronics, and hydraulics, which allow your Hyundai to shift gears without disrupting the power flow from the engine to the transmission.
-As a result, you will notice much smoother and quicker gear shifts and improved fuel economy for your Hyundai model.
-Review more Hyundai dual-clutch transmission facts below.
+Unlike a traditional automatic transmission, the Hyundai dual-clutch transmission operates with two clutches that shift gears automatically.
+Essentially, it’s like having two gearboxes controlled by a sophisticated system of computers, electronics, and hydraulics.
+This seamless design allows your Hyundai to shift gears without interrupting the power flow from the engine to the transmission.

 An Evolved Experience